-- a. in a way prohibited by law, regulation, governmental order or decree. - b. to violate the rights of others. - c. to threaten, incite, promote or actively encourage violence, terrorism or other serious harm. - d. $\,$ for any content or activity that promotes child sexual exploitation or abuse. - e. to try to gain unauthorised access to or disrupt any service, device, data, account or network. - f. to violate the security, integrity or availability of any user, network, computer or communications system, software application or network or computing device. - d. to distribute, publish, send or facilitate the sending of unsolicited mass email or other messages, promotions, advertising or solicitations (or "spam") or distribute malware. - f. in a way that could harm CodeWhisperer or impair anyone else's use of it. - g. in any application or situation where failure of CodeWhisperer could lead to the death or serious bodily injury of any person or to severe physical or environmental damage; or - h. to assist or encourage anyone to do any of the above.
+- c. to threaten, incite, promote, or actively encourage violence, terrorism, or other serious harm. - d. for any content or activity that promotes child sexual exploitation or abuse. - e. to try to gain unauthorised access to or disrupt any service, device, data, account, or network. - f. to violate the security, integrity, or availability of any user, network, computer or communications system, software application, or network or computing device. - d. to distribute, publish, send, or facilitate the sending of unsolicited mass email or other messages, promotions, advertising, or solicitations (or "spam") or distribute malware. - f. in a way that could harm Amazon Q Developer or impair anyone else's use of it. - g. in any application or situation where failure of Amazon Q Developer could lead to the death or serious bodily injury of any person, or to severe physical or environmental damage; or - h. to assist or encourage anyone to do any of the above.